XingFramework/xing-book/workflow.md

 #### <a name="oroutes"></a>Routes
 ###### backend/config/routes.rb

-Add the following line to your routes file:
+Add update to the dogs route:
 ```
-resources :dogs, :only => [:show]
+resources :dogs, :only => [:show, :update]
 ```

 #### <a name="ocontrollerspec"></a>Controller Spec